brazil

 status

 An award was received mid-June 2019.
-Protocol was approved at all IRBs at Vanderbilt University Medical center, RePORT Brazil sites, Washington University and University of Cape Town.
+Protocol was approved at all IRBs at Vanderbilt University Medical center, RePORT-Brazil sites, Washington University and University of Cape Town.
 Enrollment is complete and lab assays, as well as analysis are currently ongoing.
+There is a no-cost extension through May, 2026.

 pi